dansan/zrsync/README.rst

 License
 =======

-This software is licensed under GNU General Public License v3, see LICENSE.
+This software is licensed under the terms of the `GNU General Public License v3 <https://www.gnu.org/licenses/gpl-3.0.en.html>`_, see LICENSE.

 - `ZeroMQ <http://zeromq.org/>`_ is licensed under the terms of the GNU Lesser General Public License v3.
 - `PyZMQ <https://github.com/zeromq/pyzmq>`_ is licensed under the terms of the Modified BSD License as well as the GNU Lesser General Public License v3.